Algebraic Path Finding

 in m ! (i, j) |+| m ! (i, k) |*| c |*| m ! (k, j)

 To see that it is in general necessary to cross n vertices, consider a graph consisting of a single path passing through all nodes.
-It takes exactly n iterations to discover that all vertices are reacheable from the first.
+It takes exactly n iterations to discover that all vertices are reachable from the first.

 Everything you ever wanted to know about your graphs